WGLab/PennCNV/docs/user-guide/install.md

 For Solaris, change "gcc" to "cc" in the Makefile, since normally one can create shared libraries with c compiler provided by Solaris, but not gcc itself.

-> ADDITIONAL NOTES: If you have problem installing PennCNV in your operating system, it is perhaps due to incompatibility with the latest version of Perl 5.14/5.18 in some systems.
+> *ADDITIONAL NOTES: If you have problem installing PennCNV in your operating system, it is perhaps due to incompatibility with the latest version of Perl 5.14/5.18 in some systems.
 To solve this issue, you can use perlbrew to install a lower version of Perl and run PennCNV on top of that without re-compilation.
 Perlbrew defaults the installation to non-threaded and non-multi perl versions.
 In order to use (for example), as precompiled code for perl-5.8.8 (x86_64-linux-thread-multi, one would have to set their perlbrew install to install a version where thread and multi is available.
 So, in the install I had to do "perlbrew install perl-[insert version here] --thread --multi".
-See more instructions at the end of this page.
+See more instructions at the end of this page.*

-## Installation under Windows - overview
+## Windows

 There are two ways to use PennCNV in a Windows system: either install Cygwin and use PennCNV under Cygwin shell, or install ActivePerl and use PennCNV in a regular Windows command shell.
 These two methods are described in the following two sections.